taemin19/bilemo/README.md

 The API will follow these rules:
 - The API only returns JSON responses
+- The supported formats are jsonhal (application/hal+json) and jsonproblem (application/problem+json)
 - All API routes require authentication
 - Authentication is handled via JSON Web Token (JWT)